nwisbeta/github.io/pages/app_design/log-in-log-out.md

 The log in after session timeout page must include:

 * NHS Wales logo at top middle of the screen
-* NHS Wales colour splash  at bottom right of the screen
+* NWIS colour splash  at bottom right of the screen
 * App name
 * Request for PIN or email and password, or biometric (fingerprint/facial ID) authenticated entry
 * Dots to hide password characters, for password security (iOS Human Interface Guidelines)